ansible/bedrock/README.md

 # bedrock
-Infrastructure for mirroring Docker Hub base images on quay.io using skopeo.
+Infrastructure for mirroring container images on quay.io using skopeo.